-First priority: MAC.ini Second priority: Sys.ini

-If no matching configuration file is found, the fault LED light will turn on, and the switch will boot up normally.
+First priority: MAC.ini Second priority: Sys.ini If no matching configuration file is found, the fault LED light will turn on, and the switch will boot up normally.

-Note: MAC.ini is named using the last 6 digits of the switch's MAC address, without spaces.
+NOTE MAC.ini is named using the last 6 digits of the switch's MAC address, without spaces.

-4. Auto backup to ABC-02 when configuration change
+5. Auto backup to ABC-02 when configuration changes

-Check mark the Auto backup to ABC-02 when configuration change checkbox and then click Apply.
+Select the Auto backup to ABC-02 when configuration change checkbox and then click Apply.
 This function is disabled by default.